alperenozcelik/Audio-Calptioning/README.md

 You can see the results and discussion of this project in our report.
 [Audio_Calptioning_report.pdf]

 Also, there is a series of development blog posts.
-You may find them here: Abdullah Palaz – Medium.
+You may find them here: https://medium.com/@alperenozcelik/list/audio-calptioning-3b048def30ef